ReinerMerz/reinerdemo/README.md

 - smartUI knowledge and Internet Access
 - MS Teams installed

-Thed cost is 500€ for the 1 days training.
+The cost is 500€ for the 1 days training.
 Inquiries per email merz@ebit-company.de